sodadata/docs/soda-cl/failed-rows-checks.md

 ## Reroute failed rows samples

 If the data you are checking contains sensitive information, you may wish to send any failed rows samples that Soda collects to a secure, internal location rather than Soda Cloud.
-To do so, add the `storage` configuration to your data source connection configuration to specify the columns you wish to exclude, as per the following examples.
+To do so, add the `storage` configuration to your sampler configuration to specify the columns you wish to exclude, as per the following examples.

 Soda sends the failed rows samples as a JSON payload and includes:
 * data source name